 Intended Use

-Before buying a travel backpack, think about what you’ll be using it for.
-You can get a backpack for:
+Before buying a travel backpack, think about what you’ll actually use it for.
+You can choose a backpack that’s:

 - cycling,